Esri/arcgis-runtime-samples-android/java/display-device-location/README.md

 # Display Device Location
-This sample demonstrates how you can enable Location Display and switch between different types of AutoPan Modes.
+Enable Location Display and switch between different types of AutoPan Modes.
 It also demonstrates how to use the Android Support Library to check for, and request, location permissions.

 ![Display Device Location](display-device-location.png)